Your Halloween House Party Planning Checklist

 Colored/themed lights

-Buy red or purple lightbulbs from City Mill and replace a few bulbs around the house to create atmosphere.
-Or, string up some of the creepy ghost, pumpkin and eyeball light strands from the store’s limited-time holiday section.
+Buy red or purple lightbulbs and replace a few bulbs around the house to create atmosphere.
+Or, string up some of the creepy ghost, pumpkin and eyeball light strands from your favorite store’s holiday section.
+A new innovation called Colorscaping by WAC Lighting, available locally at Dial Electric Supply Co., Inc., allows you to create epic outdoor light scenes for any occasion.
+Learn more about Colorscaping here.

 Fake cobwebs and spiders, paper bats and other decorations